Turkey ham: History

 Turkey ham was developed by Jennie-O and was first introduced to American consumers by the company in 1975.
 Turkey ham was a successful venture for Jennie-O, as the processed meat brought in revenues that were ten times higher compared to those the company realized from unprocessed turkey thighs.

 Labeling

 Around January 1980, the American Meat Institute (AMI) attempted to ban the use of the term "turkey ham" for products that contain no ham and are entirely composed of turkey, which the AMI described as "flagrant consumer deception".
 Use of the term "turkey ham" for such products was also opposed by some ham producers in the United States.
 Circa this time, the U.S. government began requiring turkey ham producers to include the words "cured turkey thigh meat" on turkey ham packaging.
 In 2010, it was written in the Handbook of Poultry Science and Technology, Secondary Processing that the term "cured turkey thigh meat" always followed the words "turkey ham" on American turkey ham packaging.

+Nutrition and Health

+Turkey ham is generally considered a lean processed meat, with a typical serving (100 grams) containing approximately 118 kilocalories, 16 grams of protein, 4 grams of fat (including 1.2 grams of saturated fat), 3.1 grams of carbohydrates, 909 milligrams of sodium, and 64 milligrams of cholesterol.
+It supplies moderate amounts of iron, phosphorus, selenium, and vitamin B12.

+Compared to traditional pork ham, turkey ham is typically lower in calories, total fat, and cholesterol, making it a popular choice for those seeking lower-fat or pork-free alternatives.
+Sodium content is often high, sometimes delivering over 40% of the recommended daily intake per 100 gram serving.

+As a processed meat, turkey ham may contain preservatives such as nitrites or nitrates.
+Health authorities recommend moderation in consumption of processed meats, as excessive intake is associated with increased risks for certain chronic diseases.

+Nutritional values and ingredients may vary by brand or preparation.
+Some options are marketed as “extra lean” or “low sodium” to meet specific dietary preferences.